-Which court has jurisdiction will depend on the nature and seriousness of the offence or on the status of the parties (businessman, journalist, etc.).
+Which court has jurisdiction will depend on the nature and seriousness of the offence or on the status of the parties (trader, journalist, etc.).

-The Constitutional Court determines whether laws, decrees and ordinances comply with the following articles of the Constitution:
+The Constitutional Court (Cour constitutionnelle/Grondwettelijk Hof) determines whether legislation complies with the following articles of the Constitution:

 - Articles 170 and 172 (legality and equity of taxes);

-- legal systems in the Member States - Belgium
+- Judicial systems in Member States - Belgium

-- Judiciary portal (addresses and case-law of courts)
+- Portal of the judicial branch (addresses and case-law of courts)

 - Belgian State portal

-Institutional ombudspersons are independent watchdogs set up by the (federal or regional) parliamentary assemblies to examine complaints lodged by members of the public concerning action taken by administrative bodies or the way in which these bodies operate.
-Within this general framework, they may be required to examine complaints which relate directly or indirectly to human rights.
-Ombudspersons check that the administrative authority is acting in accordance with instruments for the protection of human rights and with the rules of good administrative practice.
+Ombudsmen are independent watchdogs set up by the parliaments of the federation and the component states of Belgium to examine complaints lodged by members of the public concerning action taken by administrative authorities or the way in which these authorities operate.
+Within this general framework, they may be required to examine complaints that relate directly or indirectly to human rights.
+Ombudsmen check that administrative authorities are acting in accordance with the rules protecting human rights and standards of good administrative behaviour.

-These ombudspersons should not be confused with bodies engaged in private mediation within the framework of civil or criminal‑law proceedings.
+These ombudsmen should not be confused with bodies engaged in private mediation within the framework of civil or criminal proceedings.

-Ombudspersons may be contacted by anyone wishing to make a complaint against an administrative authority.
-Their involvement is free of charge, and they have wide-ranging investigative powers.
+Ombudsmen may be contacted by anyone wishing to make a complaint against an administrative authority.
+They act free of charge, and they have wide-ranging investigative powers.

-For federal matters, the Federal Ombudsperson should be contacted.
+For federal matters, the Federal Ombudsman (Médiateur fédéral/federale Ombudsman) should be contacted.

-The following departments can be contacted for matters falling within the remit of the Regions and Communities:
+The following services can be contacted for matters relating to the Regions and Communities:

-The tasks of the Centre for equal opportunities and opposition to racism include promoting equal opportunities and combating all forms of differentiation, exclusion, restriction or preference based on: nationality, so-called race, skin colour, descent or national or ethnic origin, sexual orientation, marital status, birth, wealth, age, religious or philosophical beliefs, current or future state of health, disability, political beliefs, physical or genetic characteristics or social background.
+The tasks of the Centre for Equal Opportunities and against Racism (Centre pour l’égalité des chances et la lutte contre le racisme/Centrum voor gelijkheid van kansen en voor racismebestrijding) include promoting equal opportunities and combating all forms of differentiation, exclusion, restriction or preference based on: nationality, so-called race, skin colour, descent, national or ethnic origin, sexual orientation, marital status, birth, wealth, age, religious or philosophical beliefs, current or future state of health, disability, political beliefs, physical or genetic characteristics, or social background.

 The Centre can be contacted by:

-- anyone who has questions about, or wishes to obtain an opinion on, discrimination, racism, residence or foreign nationals’ fundamental rights;
+- anyone who has questions about, or wishes to obtain an opinion on, discrimination, racism, residence or the fundamental rights of foreign nationals;

 - anyone who has been a victim of, or who has witnessed, discrimination or racism.